atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 “I should be unworthy the favours you have bestowed upon me, my lord, did I not instantly satisfy your curiosity.
 I was brought up at Oxford, in Queen’s college -

-“At Oxford! exclaimed Emily with furprise, and joy in every feature, and your name is Rambler? —-
+“At Oxford! exclaimed Emily with surprise, and joy in every feature, and your name is Rambler? —-

 "It is, madam. -